sneakerfish/election2020/README.md

 `congressionalmap.Rmd` R notebook to look at maps on the congressional district level.

+`get_house_results.py` The 2020 results were not available yet on the `politicaldata` library that we used for house and presidential races above.
+This file gets those results from the Politico website, which had the most up-to-date results as of this writing.

 Maps are available by individual or groups of states

 ![2016 Presidential Race](https://github.com/sneakerfish/election2020/blob/main/images/2016.presidential.png)